xu-yingzhong/SSC/README.md

 "SP_plot.ipynb",  "TBTF_plot.ipynb",  "Luminosity_function.ipynb" are about how we investigate the small scale problems (i.e. Missing Satellites problem, Too Big To Fail problem, Satellite Plane problem) of the model halo.

-Large_scale_enviroment.ipynb is about how we study the large scale enviroment of the model halo.
+"Large_scale_enviroment.ipynb" is about how we study the large scale enviroment of the model halo.